27+ INCREDIBLE THINGS TO DO IN ROTORUA WITH KIDS

 It’s not unknown, though.
 We shared the bathing spot with several foreign backpackers and a few locals and had a lovely time chatting.

-When you arrive, you park your car on the side of a small road, change into your swimsuits, and walk down some steps to the hot and cold river.
+When you arrive, you park your car on the side of a small road, change into your swimsuits, and walk down a set of steps to the hot and cold river.
 You can hang your towel over the railing or put it on a small grassy bank.

 A cool river and a super hot stream converge and create the most divine water to sit in.
 It’s the perfect combination of hot and cold.
 When you think it might be a bit hot, a gush of cold will flow through.
 Everyone can find their sweet spot in the river where the temperature is just right for them.